 In October/November of 2021 Sarah Walker again exhibited in Oliver Sears Gallery.
 Accompanied by an illustrated book, the exhibition narrated the story of the artist’s maternal grandfather, Walter Leonard Cole, T.D. and Alderman and of his magnificent house in Mountjoy Square, an underground meeting place for the Dáil and Treaty negotiations in early 1920s Dublin.

 Sarah has received numerous awards from the Arts Council and the Cultural Relations committee to exhibit abroad and was awarded an artists residency for Sapporo International Art Park, Japan in 1988/89.
 In 2001 she was invited to do a six- week residency at the Ballinglen Arts Centre, Co Mayo and has done several residencies at the Cill Riallaig Project Co Kerry since 2005.
 She now acts as a curator for the selection panel for the Cill Riallaig Project.

 In 2000 Sarah Walker opened her own gallery in Castletownbere, Co.
 Cork in a shop front on the main street.
 In 2003 she moved the gallery to it’s current premises on the waterfront.
 There, as well as showing her own work, she has had successful exhibitions of work by fellow artists living in Beara and has supported graduate students from around the country by curating an annual graduate show.
 She continues to show the work of these graduates and other artists in various exhibitions in the gallery throughout the year.

-The gallery is also now a lively venue for music and the arts with live gigs, theatre and poetry readings under the title The High Tide Club.
+The gallery is also now a lively venue for music and the arts with live gigs, theatre and poetry readings.